-Mental Health Specialty Services, Individual and Group Sessions for Psychiatric Services.
+Services, Individual and Group Sessions for Psychiatric Services.

-- You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of
+You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.

+Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home.

+Telehealth services to diagnose, evaluate, or treat symptoms of a stroke

+Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if:

+- o You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment

+Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if:

+- o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment

+Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-\$15 copay for each Medicare-covered telehealth service provided by a Specialist.
+\$20 copay for each Medicare-covered telehealth service provided by Specialist or Mental Health provider.

-Primary Care Provider (PCP) office visit: \$0 copay for each
+Primary Care Provider (PCP) office visit: \$30 copay for each

 Medicare-covered visit.

-Specialist visit:

-\$35 copay for each
+Specialist visit: \$50 copay for each Medicare-covered visit.

-Medicare-covered visit.

-No coverage for Telehealth
+No coverage for Telehealth services.

-services.